jules2689/trudeau/trudeau/2020-04-19/q_a.md

 What we are working on coordinating with the provinces is a set of principles and approaches that can be applied at different moments and in different ways across the country.
 We want to be there to ensure that there is a testing capacity, that we are supporting on contact tracing and we're remaining consistent in the messages that Canadians are hearing from different orders of government across the country, about how to be very, very careful to not allow for a resurge en ls of COVID-19 just as restrictions start being eased.
 These conversations are very much live with the provinces right now.
-We are listening very carefully to what experts and looking very carefully at what is working and has worked in other jurisdictions and how and if that can be adapted to US We recognized from the beginning that we have been slightly slower.
+We are listening very carefully to what experts and looking very carefully at what is working and has worked in other jurisdictions and how and if that can be adapted to us.
+We recognized from the beginning that we have been slightly slower.
 We were able to hold off the pace of the virus in Canada for a few more weeks and many other places and, therefore, we can take advantage of learning what works in different situations to adapt it to Canada.
 We have been extremely thoughtful about that'sing.
 Again, people need to know it 's not going to suddenly re-open in any part of the country overnight to what it was before.
-We are going to have to be very, very careful, very gradual, very progressive if we are to prevend  kind of resurgence that would send US all back into lockdown  we were before.
+We are going to have to be very, very careful, very gradual, very progressive if we are to prevend  kind of resurgence that would send us all back into lockdown  we were before.
 We want to make sure that what we're doing now is not for nothing.
 That we managed to get through this with the containment and control approaches that the proper measures will allow for.